WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 * Self-sovereign identity concepts can be confusing, especially when we lead with technology and not societal benefits.
 * We do not discuss deployment schedules for SSI networks and APIs, so many application developers refrain from investing effort.
 * We do not broadly discuss expected costs for DIDs and for SSI services, which creates financial risk for startups.
-* We provide no SSI reference applications and libraries, which limits developers's ability to produce compelling applications.
+* We provide no SSI reference applications and libraries, which limits developers ability to produce compelling applications.
 * We don't list SSI network and wallet vendors, and so application developers worry that they will be locked in.
 * Our narrow focus on technical and philosophical exploration is distracting us and delaying the societal and individual benefits of SSI.
 * Our individual non-specific identity concerns — such as whether biometric data might enable despotic states to track our movements — distract us from solving clear and present dangers, such as putting development work toward eliminating non-state-originated financial, identity, and privacy theft (which will actually help us to better understand and address the challenges of despotic states);